 - if he or she dies

-- if he or she leaves Switzerland to take up residence in another country and is not required to remain insured in Switzerland under the bilateral agreements with the EU/EFTA or other international agreements on social security.
+- if he or she leaves Switzerland to take up residence in another country, unless the person is required to remain insured in Switzerland under the bilateral agreements with the EU/EFTA or other international social security agreements.

-Health insurers can be freely chosen, but they must be approved in accordance with the Health Insurance Act (KVG).
-Health insurers are obliged to accept all applicants without any reservations or qualifying period, regardless of their age or state of health.
+People are free to choose any authorised health insurer.
+Health insurers are obliged to enrol all applicants without any exclusions or waiting period, regardless of their age or state of health.

 Applications should be submitted directly to the health insurer of your choice.

-The list of health insurers licensed to operate compulsory health insurance in Switzerland is available below.
+The list of authorised health insurers is available below.

 Changing your compulsory health insurance (PDF, 93 kB, 23.08.2017)Explanation of terms